12 Absolutely Unbreakable Laws of Choosing a Domain Name

 Law 1: THE LAW OF DOT COM

-Do this on your computer or laptop: type any word on your browser, press down the CTRL key, then press ENTER.
+Do this on your computer or laptop: type any word on your browser, press down the CTRL key, and then press ENTER.
 You discover that the prefix (www.) and the suffix (.com) will be added automatically.

 People are more familiar with .com domains than with anything else; they will default to typing ‘.com’ into the browser address bar.

 Law 2: THE LAW OF LENGTH

-Longer names can introduce typographical errors
+Longer names can introduce typographical errors.

 Law 3: THE LAW OF SIMPLICITY

-You want people to remember your domain name and type it accurately.
-Complicated or uncommon words or names may be hard to remember and spell correctly.
+When a domain name becomes complex or you use unusual words or names, they may be hard to remember and spell correctly.

 Law 4: THE LAW OF BUSINESS NAME

 Consider using your business name as your domain name.
-It helps your brand and eliminates confusion

 Law 5: THE LAW OF NUMBERS